Jmiguel14/TechnicalTestOfIoet/README.md

 ## ⚙️ Setup
  # requirements - Nodejs installed
- - Once installed Nodejs in the computer you must the step as follow:
+ - Once installed Nodejs in the computer you must the steps as follow:
  - Open the project in your favorite editor
  - run `node index.js`